CCBlueX/Documentation/md/autoconfig/local.md

 The following commands are available for managing your local configurations:

 #### `.localconfig save <name> [binds]`
 With this command you can save your current configuration in a file with the specified name.
-This file will be saved locally on your hard disk in the LiquidBounce configs folder (usually located at %AppData%/liquidlauncher/gameDir/nextgen/LiquidBounce/configs).
+This file will be saved locally on your hard disk in the LiquidBounce configs folder.
 You can optionally include binds in the saved configuration by adding the 'binds' parameter.<br>
 If you want to share your configuration with a particular person, you can send them the created file, which they can then store in their configs folder and load with the load command explained below.

 ![LocalConfig Save](/images/localconfig-save.png)